Impact on local economy from loss to prime earning age workforce

 Cost-benefit analysis for producers and end users

 Sugarcane cutting and mining are notoriously labor-intensive, dangerous jobs.
 Workers are paid a menial piece rate for unrelenting work.
-While there are still questions about the precise causes of CKDu, it is believed by nearly all experts on the issue that occupational exposures are a primary factor.
-Historically, when presented with evidence suggesting a link between working conditions and CKDu, the impacted industries have tended to take some combination of the following approaches:
+While there are still questions about the precise causes of CKDnT, it is believed by nearly all experts on the issue that occupational exposures are a primary factor.
+Historically, when presented with evidence suggesting a link between working conditions and CKDnT, the impacted industries have tended to take some combination of the following approaches:

 - Funding research, rarely with no peer review, that delays effectively addressing the issue and in many cases upholds the status quo risk factors for workers